Global Pesto Market 2026: Premium Demand on the Rise

 Traditional basil still dominates.
 But brands are diversifying.
 We're now used to seeing kale-pistachio, spinach-pumpkin seed, beetroot pesto, and herb blends that feature microgreens or regional greens.
 Why?
 To differentiate on the shelf and resonate with regional flavor.

-Barilla, for instance, launched three new lines of pesto (Creamy Tomato, Sweet & Spicy Pepper, and Vegan) in 2024 and those rolls are scaling up in 2025.
+Barilla, for instance, launched three new lines of pesto (Creamy Tomato, Sweet & Spicy Pepper, and Vegan) in 2024 and those rolls scaled up in 2025, growing further to 2026.
 Those options represent their wager on flavor variety.
 They also point out that brands think customers want more than "just basil."

 Vegan / Dairy-Free Lines